NoahPhilly/HCITextEditor/README.md

 ## Milestone 1

-- Added intial skeleton overall application
+- Added intial skeleton for the application
 - Installed associated `npm` dependencies and packages
 - Set-up base functionality for Speech to Text functionality